pytorch/serve/docs/configuration.md

   * For security reason, `use_env_allowed_urls=true` is required in config.properties to read `allowed_urls` from environment variable.
 * `workflow_store` : Path of workflow store directory.
 Defaults to model store directory.
 * `disable_system_metrics` : Disable collection of system metrics when set to "true".
 Default value is "false".
-* `system_metrics_cmd`: Command of the execution of a customized system metrics.
+* `system_metrics_cmd`: The customized system metrics python script name with arguments.
 Default value is "ts/metrics/metric_collector.py --gpu $CUDA_VISIBLE_DEVICES".

 **NOTE**